Taking Your Sports Photography Beyond Snapshots

 - Manual.
 Modern cameras are good at achieving proper exposure automatically, but can easily be thrown off by unusually bright or dark areas of the frame.
 The best way to avoid this is to set your exposure manually.
 This approach works best indoors and on cloudless days where the quantity of light does not change.

 - Auto-ISO.
-For some reason I do not see other photographers use this mode as much as aperture or shutter priority, but I feel it is the best for sports.
+For some reason I do not see other photographers use Auto ISO as much as aperture or shutter priority, but I feel it is the best for sports.
 Sports photographers should not be afraid to raise their camera’s ISO well into the thousands.
 Freezing action and controlling depth of field are more important than limiting image noise.

 3.3) RAW